Sumans096/ExcelXcelerate/README.md

 * Text functions such as LEFT() and FIND()🔤 for manipulating text data,
 * LOOKUP formula for searching for values in a range, and
 * pivot tables🔄 for summarizing and analyzing large datasets.
+* A slicer in Excel is a visual filtering tool that allows users to easily filter and analyze data by selecting specific values or categories.

 * We can draw several conclusion from this project are --